Elías Viñoles

-Raúl Elías Viñoles (born October 21, 1988, in Neuquén, Argentina) is an Argentine actor, singer and musician.
+Raúl Elías Viñoles (born October 21, 1988, in Neuquén, Argentina) is an Argentine-American actor, singer and musician.

 Personal life

 Elías Viñoles was in a relationship for several years with Argentine entrepreneur, actress and model, Olivia Molina.

 Career

 Viñoles attended his first acting class in 1998.
 His first role was in 2004 awarded film Familia Rodante, and his first TV role was "Bruno Sampardi" in the 2005 TV series 1/2 Falta.

 In 2006, he portrayed "José Fernández" in TV series Sos mi vida, with Natalia Oreiro and Facundo Arana.
 He was awarded by Clarin Award for Best New Actor.

 Viñoles attained his first lead role in 2007, as Romeo in Romeo y Julieta, a teenage television version of William Shakespeare's Romeo and Juliet; performing alongside Brenda Gandini.
 The same year ended with a leading role in the pshyco-sexual comedy Las Hermanas L, with Soledad Silveyra.